hyperledger/fabric-samples/test-network-k8s/docs/README.md

 The Kube test network establishes as consortium among a dedicated ordering organization and two peer organizations.
 Participation in the network is managed over a channel, and transactions are committed to the blockchain ledgers by invoking the [asset-transfer-basic](https://github.com/hyperledgendary/fabric-ccaas-asset-transfer-basic) _Chaincode-as-a-Service_ running in a shared Kubernetes namespace.
-Each organization maintains indepedendent TLS and ECert CAs for management of local, channel, and user MSP contexts.

 ![Test Network](images/test-network.png)